brrunm/brnmpto/README.md

 ### Hi, Im Bruno 🪐

-Currently working as Front-End Developer and currently Analysis and Systems Development Portuguese, living in Brazil - Curitiba, PR
+Currently working as Front-End Developer and studying Analysis and Systems Development Portuguese, living in Brazil - Curitiba, PR

 Here are some ideas to get you started: